 This course enables students to broaden their understanding of real-world applications of mathematics.
-Students will analyse data using statistical methods; solve problems involving applications of geometry and trigonometry; solve financial problems connected with annuities, budgets and renting or owning accommodations; simplify expressions; and solve equations.
-Students will reason mathematically and communicate their thinking as they solve multi-step problems.
-This course prepares students for college programs in areas such as business, health sciences, and human services, and for certain skilled trades.
+Students will analyse data using statistical methods; solve problems involving applications of geometry and trigonometry; solve financial problems connected with annuities, budgets and renting or owning

 Teacher Description: This course is an elective and should only be chosen if students enjoy mathematics or require it as a prerequisite for College programs.
 A scientific calculator is required.
 Prerequisite: MBF3C1